Are you tired of staring at boring spreadsheets all day? Do you dream of colorful charts and eye-catching visuals?

 Use this chart if your goal is to display the relative composition of key data points.
 You can also use the Stacked Bar chart in Google Sheets to display comparison insights into key data points.

-The Stacked Bar Chart is arguably among the best visualization designs you can use to screen your data for outliers.
+The Stacked Bar Chart is arguably among the best creative visualization designs you can use to screen your data for outliers.

 The chart can save you time because it’s incredibly easy to read and interpret, even for non-technical audiences.